RR Strangle Strategy

 What is a strangle on RR?

 A strangle on RR is the strangle strategy applied to RR (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With RR stock trading near $2.70, the strikes shown on this page are snapped to the nearest listed RR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With RR stock at $1.79 on the most recent close, the strikes shown on this page are snapped to the nearest listed RR chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are RR strangle max profit and max loss calculated?